1988 America's Cup

 The 1988 America's Cup was the 27th America's Cup regatta, and was contested between the defender, San Diego Yacht Club represented by Stars & Stripes H3, and the challenger, the Mercury Bay Boating Club represented by New Zealand Challenge's KZ-1.
-Run under strict Deed of Gift rules, the regatta was won by the San Diego Yacht club, in a two-race sweep.
+Run under strict Deed of Gift rules, the regatta was won by San Diego Yacht Club, in a two-race sweep.

 Challenge and response

 The 1988 America's Cup was the first hostile Deed of Gift challenge.
-Dennis Conner had won the America's Cup for the San Diego Yacht Club on 4 February 1987 at the 1987 America's Cup.
+Dennis Conner had won the America's Cup for San Diego Yacht Club on February 4, 1987, at the 1987 America's Cup.
 In July, New Zealand banker Michael Fay went to the San Diego Yacht Club and issued a Notice of Challenge from the Mercury Bay Boating Club of New Zealand, which was based on a strict reading of the Deed of Gift.
 The Fay challenge stipulated that the boats to be sailed would be defined only by the details of the Deed, namely single masted yachts no more than 90 ft at the waterline and that the race would be held the following year in 1988.
 He proposed to bring a 90-foot racing yacht for his challenge boat.